adobe/asset-compute-client/README.md

 - Wait for a single Asset Compute process request to finish (default timeout is 60s)
 - Wait for all Asset Compute process requests to finish (default timeout is 60s)

-AssetComputeClientRetry has the following capabilities:
+AssetComputeClientWithRetry has the following capabilities:
 - Works exactly like the `AssetComputeClient` with additional features to retry on 429s for `/unregister`, `/register`, and `/process`
 - Looks at the `retry-after` header in the HTTP response to determine how long to wait (in seconds) before retrying
 - If no `retry-after` is present, choose a random wait time between 30-60 seconds